Skip to content

 SMS Delivery States

-On this page we will try and go through how a message is processed and what state transitions happens when as well as what they mean.
+On this page we will try to go through how a message is processed and what state transitions happen when, as well as what they mean.

 System Viewpoint